awesomelena/assembler-linker-emulator/README.md

 ---

 ## Design notes

-A few decisions worth explaining, since they shape the code.

 **The literal pool.** The 12-bit displacement cannot hold a 32-bit constant or address.
 Instead of embedding the value in the instruction, the assembler appends it